 As a spiritual life coach and counselor, I have worked with many clients who are romantically involved with or identify as an Adult Child of an Alcoholic (ACOA).
 For the most part, they all have the same experience, feeling unloved or “not loved in an ideal way.”

-Here's the real reason why alcoholics have a difficult time reciprocating.
+Here are the real reasons people with substance use disorder have a difficult time reciprocating.

 Codependency is not love.
 In fact, it is based on dysfunctional needs and a lack of love or respect for self in the same way active alcoholism is.
 In a codependent relationship, the significant other or family member is treated as a means to an end (a hostage or a drug), rather than a feeling, thinking human being.
 Even if the word love may be thrown around a lot, it is typically used as a tool for manipulation or victimization, and therefore feels more like a weapon than a term of endearment.

 As this dynamic continues, it is likely that active alcoholics will never leave the relationship, but they’ll also never truly be there.
 Moreover, if given the choice, they’ll never let you go.
 Hence, the saying, “Alcoholics don’t have relationships; they take hostages.”

 It has been said that active addiction is an act of turning against oneself, and it is in recovery that an individual learns how to love.
 In essence, recovery is a movement away from ego and toward a love of self and others.

 Given the fact that the relationship an active alcoholic has with themselves is the one in which they are most abusive and negligent – physically, emotionally, psychologically, and spiritually – it is very clear there is a complete lack of self-love.
 Additionally, that abuse and neglect inflicted upon self is projected onto and reflected in other relationships.
 As such, they are abusive and negligent in all relationships; romantic, platonic, professional, and familial.

 3. People who struggle with addiction are emotionally unavailable.